 Barriers To Adoption Of Risk Quantification

 If quantifying cyber security risk is so critical to a CISO, why is it so widely debated?
 The fact is, information security has not been so critical to a company’s bottom line before.
-Information is the new currency and customers’ trust in an organization's security of their customers’ information has a direct impact on the bottom line.
+From the DIB to financial services, information is the new currency and customers’ trust in an organization's security of their customers’ information has a direct impact on the bottom line.

-We are in uncharted waters in terms of how to put quantitative risk metrics around the activities that were previously focused on ensuring that the rest of the organization continued to function, using a risk matrix is not enough.
+We are in uncharted waters in terms of how to quantify risk in a project that was previously focused on ensuring that the rest of the organization continued to function, using a risk matrix is not enough.

 The MIT CISR breaks the risks managed by information professionals into four categories: agility, accuracy, access, and availability.